wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [RAD - Radiation (Is) Actually Dangerous](https://www.nexusmods.com/newvegas/mods/71541)

-Overhauls all aspects of radiation.
+Overhauls all aspects of radiation, making it far more consequential.

 #### Installation: